-Alex Eddington’s music has been commissioned and performed by a diverse list of musicians including Continuum Contemporary Music, Toy Piano Composers Ensemble, junctQìn keyboard collective, and Chronos Vocal Ensemble.
-He was co-commissioned by the Toronto Symphony Orchestra and Mississauga Symphony to compose “Dancing About Architecture,” a fanfare for Canada 150 celebrations.
+Alex Eddington’s music has been described as “remarkable and very theatrical” (Nieuwe Noten) and “[shining] with wit and assurance...subtlety and truthfulness” (National Post).
+His work has been commissioned by the Toronto Symphony Orchestra, Scarborough Philharmonic Orchestra, Continuum, Elektra Women’s Choir, and Chronos Vocal Ensemble among other ensembles, and performed internationally.
+He was co-commissioned by the Toronto Symphony Orchestra and Mississauga Symphony to compose Dancing About Architecture, a “sesquie” fanfare for Canada 150 celebrations.
 He is a former Composer in Residence for the Scarborough Philharmonic Orchestra, and continues to collaborate with them.

 Eddington’s many pieces for young and community musicians include Living Soul composed for the Suzuki String School of Guelph.
 He created immersive sound design and choral music for Tilescapes at Jumblies Theatre, through a community process.
 He was recently commissioned by the Toronto Consort, VIVA Singers, and Blythwood Winds to compose collaborative theatrical works for narrator, sung voice, and period instruments.
 He has been a music director and sound design for over 25 theater and dance productions across Canada, including work presented by Tarragon Theatre, the Guelph Contemporary Dance Festival, and Sudbury Theatre Centre.
 He is also a theater writer/performer, often integrating live music into his shows.